wp-plugins/says-something-else/readme.txt

 Tested up to: 2.7.1
 Stable tag: 1.0

-Says Something Else replaces the default “SoAndSo says:” in Wordpress comment threads with whatever you specify.
+Says Something Else replaces the default â€œSoAndSo says:â€ in Wordpress comment threads with whatever you specify.

 == Description ==

-Says Something Else replaces the default “SoAndSo says:” in Wordpress comment threads with whatever you specify.
+Says Something Else replaces the default â€œSoAndSo says:â€ in Wordpress comment threads with whatever you specify.
 If you specify more than one replacement, Says Something Else will randomly pick from your collection of specified words.

 == Screenshots ==